 International business, government relations, international arbitration and dispute resolution

-Robert Jordan is partner in charge of the firm’s Middle East Practice, with offices in Abu Dhabi, Dubai and Riyadh.
+Robert Jordan is a partner in the firm’s Middle East Practice, with offices in Abu Dhabi, Dubai and Riyadh.
 He brings over 35 years of legal experience, and a decade of experience in the Middle East, to the firm’s practice in the region.

 He was selected by President George W. Bush to serve as the United States Ambassador to Saudi Arabia at the most critical point in the history of the relationship between the two countries.
 After Senate confirmation, he served as ambassador from October 2001 through October 2003.

 Ambassador Jordan took charge of his Mission in the wake of the September 11 attacks that radically affected U.S.-Saudi relations.
 He led American efforts to secure Saudi cooperation in the Middle East following 9/11.
 As ambassador, he worked closely with President Bush and Secretary of State Colin Powell in matters such as the historic presidential summit meetings in Crawford, Texas and Sharm El Sheikh, Egypt.
 Ambassador Jordan vigorously led U.S. efforts to encourage Saudi accession to the World Trade Organization and to promote stronger U.S.-Saudi ties in both the public and private sectors.

 Resuming his law career at Baker Botts in 2004, Ambassador Jordan currently engages in international business, government relations, international arbitration and dispute resolution practices.
 He has served as personal attorney to President George W. Bush and also has advised major corporations in shareholder litigation and in antitrust, corporate governance and dispute resolution matters.
 He has participated in engagements involving international transactions in the transportation, security, health care, hospitality, technology, educational, mining, financial and energy sectors, and in proceedings before the Dubai International Arbitration Centre.